HappySunChild/Plethora-Shrug-Client/README.md

 ### Shrug Proxy Server
 This is an optional thing you can set up to free up one module slot and also adds some more commands.<br/>

-Server startup file download command:
+Server startup file download command:<br/>
 `wget https://raw.githubusercontent.com/HappySunChild/Plethora-Shrug-Client/main/src/server.lua startup.lua`